microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0/Update-MgPlannerTask.md

   - `[PercentComplete <Int32?>]`: Percentage of task completion.
 When set to 100, the task is considered completed.
   - `[PlanId <String>]`: Plan ID to which the task belongs.
   - `[PreviewType <String>]`: plannerPreviewType
   - `[Priority <Int32?>]`: Priority of the task.
-Valid range of values is between 0 and 10 (inclusive), with increasing value being lower priority (0 has the highest priority and 10 has the lowest priority).
-Currently, Planner interprets values 0 and 1 as 'urgent', 2 and 3 and 4 as 'important', 5, 6, and 7 as 'medium', and 8, 9, and 10 as 'low'.
-Currently, Planner sets the value 1 for 'urgent', 3 for 'important', 5 for 'medium', and 9 for 'low'.
+The valid range of values is between 0 and 10, with the increasing value being lower priority (0 has the highest priority and 10 has the lowest priority).
+Currently, Planner interprets values 0 and 1 as 'urgent', 2, 3 and 4 as 'important', 5, 6, and 7 as 'medium', and 8, 9, and 10 as 'low'.
+Additionally, Planner sets the value 1 for 'urgent', 3 for 'important', 5 for 'medium', and 9 for 'low'.
   - `[ProgressTaskBoardFormat <IMicrosoftGraphPlannerProgressTaskBoardTaskFormat>]`: plannerProgressTaskBoardTaskFormat
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: